 Documentation that the perpetrator has successfully completed, or is successfully undergoing, rehabilitation or treatment.
 The documentation must be signed by an employee or agent of a domestic violence service provider or by a medical or other knowledgeable professional from whom the perpetrator has sought or is receiving assistance in addressing the abuse.
 The signer must attest under penalty of perjury to his or her belief that the rehabilitation was successfully completed or is progressing successfully the documentation. y.
-The victim and perpetrator m ust also sign or attest to Copyright 2018 Nan McKay & Associates, Inc. Page 3-31 Adminplan 5/1/18
+The victim and perpetrator must also s sign or attest to A1 - 1 - 77.70 Copyright 2018 Nan McKay & Associates, Inc. Page 3-31 Adminplan 5/1/18